How to Decorate Your Christmas Tree

 Step four - the topper

 Largely down to personal preference rather than having much to do with the colour scheme of the baubles themselves, a tree topper is an essential finishing touch to a Christmas tree.
 Many like to pop a star at the top, to reflect the shining star mentioned in the telling of Christmas in the bible.
-If you choose an angel like our Golden Angel Christmas Tree Topper, it's likely you want to bring peace, protection, and care to your home for Christmas, and the best way to symbolise this is with your sweet, smiling angel sat atop your tree.
+If you choose an angel like our Festive Angel Mouse Tree Topper, it's likely you want to bring peace, protection, and care to your home for Christmas, and the best way to symbolise this is with your sweet, smiling angel sat atop your tree.
 Many like to get little ones involved with this part, as it's the easiest decoration to add to the tree and creates a magical memory they'll likely not forget.
 Whatever topper you choose, make sure it's something you'll love to look at every day, and also ensure your top, upright branch isn't too big or frail for the chosen topper.
 For real trees, you can always carve a bit off the top to ensure your topper fits perfectly.

 What is the best way to decorate a smaller Christmas tree?